isthatyoung/Sphereface-prune/README.md

 ![enter image description here](https://github.com/isthatyoung/Sphereface-prune/blob/master/images/figure3.png)

 ## Prune
-We adopts a **greedy algorithm** based **channel selection** methods to choose the weak channels in every layer of convolutional neural network and prune them.
+We adopt a **greedy algorithm** based **channel selection** methods to choose the weak channels in every layer of convolutional neural network and prune them.
 Channel selection follows the key criterion of convolutional neural network
 · The output of *i*+1 layer is the input of i layer.
 · The input channels of *i*+1-th layer have one-to-one correspondence with the filters in *i*-th layer.